rh-messaging-qe/claire/README.md

 ## Setting log level

-Currently there is supported `TEST_LOG_LEVEL` environment variable, which can set desired logging level of test suite.
+Currently, there is supported `TEST_LOG_LEVEL` environment variable, which can set desired logging level of test suite.
-By default we use `INFO` level.
+By default, we use `INFO` level.
 Supported values are `DEBUG`, `INFO`, `WARN`, `ERROR`, `OFF`.

 ## Disable generating random suffices for namespaces
 Set environment variable `DISABLE_RANDOM_NAMESPACES` to `false` to disable using random suffix in namespace names.
 This is useful for debugging purposes.
 Example `test-namespace-2a6c` will be always `test-namespace`.

 ## How to run tests
-Currently ActiveMQArtemis CRD is not working properly in Typed CRD way.
+Currently ActiveMQArtemis CRD is not working properly in Typed CRD way, because of [bug](https://github.com/fabric8io/kubernetes-client/pull/4612).
 Please use typeless or perform following commands
 ```shell
 # Build custom kubernetes-client version from https://github.com/fabric8io/kubernetes-client/pull/4612
 git clone https://github.com/fabric8io/kubernetes-client